 original position.
 Repeat.

 inflexibility may have difficulty fully extending knee if

 knee is too high.
-In which case knee can be raised foward less
+In which case, knee can be raised forward less

 than 45°.
 Pectineus,